Rating:

 Although some might disagree, we’re of the opinion that food is not the place for tartar control chemicals or any other non-nutritive substances.

-Iams Veterinary Formulas Intestinal Dog Food
+Intestinal Plus Dog Food

 The Bottom Line

-Our ratings have nothing to do with the accuracy of claims made by the manufacturer as to this product’s ability to effectively treat or cure a specific health condition.
+Although this is a prescription product, our review has nothing to do with the accuracy of claims made by the manufacturer as to the product’s ability to treat or cure a specific health condition.

-So, to find out whether or not this dog food is appropriate for your particular pet, you must consult your veterinarian.
+So, to find out whether or not this dog food is appropriate for your particular pet, it’s important to consult your veterinarian.

 With that understanding…

 But ingredient quality by itself cannot tell the whole story.
-We still need to estimate the product’s meat content before determining a final rating.
+We still prefer to estimate the product’s meat content before concluding our report.

 The dashboard displays a dry matter protein reading of 24%, a fat level of 10% and estimated carbohydrates of about 58%.

-And a fat-to-protein ratio of about 56%.
+And a fat-to-protein ratio of about 41%.

-Near-average protein.
-Near-average fat.
-And near-average carbs when compared to a typical dry dog food.
+Below-average protein.
+Below-average fat.
+And above-average carbs when compared to a typical dry dog food.

-Free of any plant-based protein boosters, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the brewers yeast and flax meal, this looks like the profile of a kibble containing a moderate amount of meat.

 Bottom line?